yaeli2002/yaelSheinbergerProject/read_me.txt

 - **explanationPage:** contains an html file which is the page representing the task, and also contains the design folders for this page.

-- **TheProjectPage:** A folder contains the project page and also folders for designing this page.
+- **TheProjectPage:** A folder contains the project page and also folders for designing this page and also the scipt of this page.

 ## Installation and Running